Restraining Order Appeals

 At Jacobs Berger, our knowledgeable restraining order appeals attorneys can work with you to determine the best approach for filing an appeal—and getting a restraining order vacated or modified.

-How Can I Appeal a Restraining Order?
+How Can I Appeal a Restraining Order in New Jersey?

 You can’t appeal a restraining order in New Jersey simply because you don’t like the outcome.
 To appeal, you must have “grounds,” or legal reasons why the court’s previous decision was in error.